sitewhere/sitewhere/sitewhere-web/src/main/documentation/assignments.md

 data from all the people a badge has been assigned to, the concept of a device assignment allows events to be associated with the asset they relate to.

-A device assignment is an association between a device, a site, and (optionally) a related asset.
+A device assignment is an association between a device and (optionally) a related asset.
 Some assignments do not specify an asset and are referred to as *unassociated*.
 A real-world example of this is a vending machine that has wireless connectivity to report inventory.
 The device *is* the asset, so there is no need to associate an external asset.